bindhu520/Boost-Model-Accuracy-of-Imbalanced-COVID-19-Mortality-Prediction-Using-GAN-based-Oversampling-Techni/README.md

 Place the 'cvd' directory in your Google Drive.
 Connect the Colab Notebook to Google Drive.
-Run the 'Covid-19 Patient Health Prediction.ipynb' file.
+Run the ' Boost Model Accuracy of Imbalanced COVID-19 Mortality Prediction Using GAN-based Oversampling Technique.ipynb' file.